jrenne/CR_Rcodes/README.md

 M = [(Startdate:timestep:Enddate)' Temp_combined_plot_atm_sim(:,[1 3 5 6])];
 csvwrite('RCP_Mat_ACE.csv', M);
 ```
-The file `IRF_Traeger_5y.csv` was created by adding the following line to the end of the script `ImpulseResponseComplot_ACE.m` in [Traeger´s (2023) replication package](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view).
+The file `IRF_Traeger_5y.csv` was created by adding the following line to the end of the script `ImpulseResponseComplot_ACE.m` in [Traeger¥s (2023) replication package](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view).
 Running this script in MATLAB generates the CSV file and saves it in the current directory.

 ```matlab
 csvwrite("IRF_Traeger_5y.csv",[ACE_Impulse_DICE5' ACE_Impulse_Joos5']);